-- 19. Consequences for violation of marketing guidelines - a.
+- b.
+If the identification only includes the required information listed above (agent's name, agent's ID number, agent's photo, and trade name and logo of the company the agent is representing), this identification is not required to be submitted to the Program Administrator for review as marketing materials.
+If the identification displayed by Approved Vendor agents includes additional information, that identification is subject to Program Administrator review to ensure that it does not conflict with the guidelines for marketing materials. - c.
+Approved Vendors must promptly provide a complete list of agent names and ID numbers upon request by the Agency. - 17.
+Terms of the underlying contract between a customer and an Approved Vendor or its subcontractor must be consistent with terms of the required Standard Disclosure Form.
+Any statements made verbally must be consistent with the contract and the disclosure form. - 18.
+Consequences for violation of marketing guidelines - a.
 Approved Vendors may be barred from participating as Approved Vendors.
 Per Section 6.13.3 of the Long-Term Renewable Resources Procurement Plan, "Approved Vendors found by the Agency to have violated consumer protection standards may be subject, at minimum, to suspension or revocation of their Approved Vendor status by the Agency, and if in violation of local, state, or federal law, also potential civil or criminal penalties from other relevant authorities." - b.
 Approved Vendors may also be subject to forms of progressive discipline.
-Such forms of progressive discipline include temporary suspension from Program participation, limitations on the extent of Program participation, a prohibition on the ability to serve as an Approved Vendor for customers below 25 kW in size, and other restrictions on program participation as deemed warranted by the IPA. - c.
-Approved Vendors may also be subject to conditional approval, or denial of status as Approved Vendors, upon the demonstration of a pattern of negative customer experiences or ongoing misrepresentations to customers (whether in Illinois or other jurisdictions) or violations of these requirements. - 20.
-The ABP Program Administrator may follow up with customers to confirm that the customer received the program Brochure, and received and signed the Standard Disclosure Form.
-If, after the Program Administrator's reasonable investigation and subject to affirmation by the IPA, a customer is found not to have received and signed the Standard Disclosure Form, the Approved Vendor may be subject to discipline for the violation of Marketing Guidelines. - 21.
-The Program Administrator and/or the IPA may refer any instances of potentially misleading or deceptive marketing to the Office of the Illinois Attorney General, the Illinois Commerce Commission, consumer protection groups, local authorities, and/or others. - 22.
-As some marketing of community solar subscriptions may have occurred prior to the finalization of these guidelines, Approved Vendors and their agents and representatives shall ensure that if any prior statements or representations are inconsistent with these guidelines, that they clearly update and correct those statements and representations with any entity that subsequently becomes a subscriber to their community solar project. - 23.
-Contract Rescission
+Such forms of progressive discipline include temporary suspension from Program participation, limitations on the extent of Program participation, a prohibition on the ability to serve as an Approved Vendor for customers below 25 kW in size, and other restrictions on Program participation as deemed warranted by the IPA. - c.
+Approved Vendors may also be subject to conditional approval, or denial of status as Approved Vendors, upon the demonstration of a pattern of negative customer experiences or ongoing misrepresentations to customers (whether in Illinois or other jurisdictions) or violations of these requirements. - 19.
+The ABP Program Administrator may follow up with customers to confirm that the customer received the Program Brochure, and received and signed the Standard Disclosure Form.
+If, after the Program Administrator's reasonable investigation and subject to affirmation by the IPA, a customer is found not to have received, understood, and signed the Standard Disclosure Form, the Approved Vendor may be subject to discipline for the violation of Marketing Guidelines. - 20.
+The Program Administrator and/or the IPA may refer any instances of potentially misleading or deceptive marketing to the Office of the Illinois Attorney General, the Illinois Commerce Commission, consumer protection groups, local authorities, and/or others.